Bacteria in the Large Intestine: Potential Benefits and Effects

 C. diff is thought to live harmlessly in many of us.
 When a large number of our good bacteria die, such as during antibiotic treatment, C. diff can sometimes multiply out of control.
 The infection is most often found in hospitals and care homes but may also be found in the general community.

 Some unlucky people have a persistent C. diff infection or a recurring condition that resists treatment.
 Experimental treatments by some doctors have found that fecal transplants cure many cases of these life-altering infections.
 In a fecal transplant, or fecal transplantation, a small sample of feces is taken from a healthy volunteer.
 Feces is also known as stool.
 It's released from a person's large intestine and contains intestinal bacteria.
 The donated feces or a liquid containing fecal bacteria is inserted into the colon of the sick person.
-The good bacteria in the feces multiply rapidly, spread through the intestine, and suppress C. diff.
+The good bacteria in the feces multiply rapidly, spread through the intestine, and can suppress C. diff.

-Treating Clostridium difficile by Fecal Transplantation
+Clostridium difficile and Fecal Transplantation

 Until recently, individual patients infected by C. diff have reported wonderful results when they've found a doctor willing to do a fecal transplant, but the treatment hasn't been generally accepted by the medical profession.
 The attitude is currently changing and fecal transplants are becoming more common.